 The PBNZHT has been running research in the community, which teaches a whole food, plant-based diet to community members.
 The members of the trust have a strong interest in research, with Dr Duncan (public health physician and medical officer of health) and Dr McHugh (general practitioner and emergency physician) having been involved with many various trials over the years.
-Morgen Smith is an exercise physiologist who runs the current research namely “End Diabetes Gisborne East coast” (EDGE).
+Morgen Smith is an exercise physiologist.
 Dr Nick Wright works alongside Morgen in the day-to-day running of the programme.

-Tickets are $199 for early bird tickets, sold prior to 10th December.
-After this, ticket prices go up to $299.
+Please see ticket page.
+There is early bird ticket pricing.
 All profits will go back to the charity and pay for the expenses of the conference.
 Any further profit will be put towards future work of the charity which runs plant-based education programmes in the community.

 We are not affiliated with the popular music festival Rhythm and Vines.